These are our councillors for the faculty of Governance and Global Affairs (FGGA)!

 - Actually separate waste

 - Submit papers via Turnitin

-Although the waste disposal is done university wide, it is not unimportant to give attention to this at our faculty.
+Although the waste disposal is done university-wide, it is not unimportant to give attention to this at our faculty.
 When there is attention coming from different angles, it will be easier heard and empowered.
 Also, at FGGA, waste is not actually separated, this should be happening in the future.

-If we would only submit paper via Turnitin, this could create an enormous decrease in paper use.
+If we would only submit papers via Turnitin, this could create an enormous decrease in paper use.
 This will create less waste and more trees that will not have to be cut down, but surely also a decrease in the cost when this is taken care of in a careful way.
 Of course, we are aware of the fact that submitting via Turnitin will not mean that tutors will not print it themselves, but there will certainly be less printed.